 F. Consumer Complaints.
-As the Administration proposal details, the agency should receive, analyze and work to resolve all federally-directed complaints regarding credit or payment products, features or practices under the agency's jurisdiction.
-Ideally, the agency should be the sole repository of consumer complaints on products, features or practices within its jurisdiction, and should ensure that this is a role that is readily visible to consumers, simple to access and responsive.
+The Administration proposal would require the agency to collect and track federally-directed complaints regarding credit or payment products, features or practices under the agency's jurisdiction.
+This is a very important function but it should be improved in two significant respects.
+First, the agency should also be charged with resolving consumer complaints.
+Existing agencies, particularly the OCC, have generally not performed this function well.
+Secondly, the agency should be designated as the sole repository of consumer complaints on products, features or practices within its jurisdiction, and should ensure that this is a role that is readily visible to consumers, simple to access and responsive.
 The agency should also be required to conduct real-time analysis of consumer complaints regarding patterns and practices in the credit and payment systems industries and to apply these analyses when writing rules and enforcing rules and laws.
-From the Foundation document: